 Vegetables are an important part of a pregnancy diet because they are nutrient-dense, high in fiber, and lower in carbohydrates and calories.
 Green leafy vegetables are especially beneficial because they’re packed with iron, calcium and vitamin K — three important nutrients for pregnant women.
 Add leafy greens like spinach, kale, arugula, romaine, bok choy, collards, mustard greens and turnip greens to your meals.

 Broccoli is another beneficial vegetable because it contains fiber, vitamin C, manganese and magnesium.
 So are Brussels sprouts, asparagus, carrots, cauliflower, green beans, cabbage, squash and bell peppers.

 2. Fresh fruit

 Eating fresh fruit throughout your pregnancy will ensure that you’re getting nutrients like vitamin K, vitamin C, vitamin A, vitamin E and fiber.
-Eat an array of fruits like blueberries, strawberries, blackberries, raspberries, cherries, mango, papaya, peaches, grapefruit, apples, pears, tangerines and pineapple.
+Eat an array of fruits like blueberries, strawberries, blackberries, raspberries (and red raspberry leaf), cherries, mango, papaya, peaches, grapefruit, apples, pears, tangerines and pineapple.

 3. Organic Free-Range Eggs